rashmi-dhakad-git/Stroke_prediction_Regression/README.md

 Logistic regression is employed for predictive modeling.
 The scikit-learn library is utilized for building and training the logistic regression model, evaluating its performance, and interpreting coefficients.

-### Manual Implementation (Optional)

-A manual implementation of logistic regression using pandas and numpy is provided for educational purposes.
-This section demonstrates a fundamental understanding of the logistic regression process beyond library usage.

 ## Getting Started